tutek1/DTLabs/07_Animation&Physics/lab07.md

 This second part of the codelab will focus on physics, more precisely, rigidbody physics.
 A rigidbody (`RigidBody3D` in Godot) is a 3D physics body that is moved by a physics simulation.

-`RigidBody3D` implements full 3D physics.
+`RigidBody3D` implements complete 3D physics.
 It cannot be controlled directly.
 Instead, you must **apply forces** to it (gravity, impulses, etc.), and the physics simulation will calculate the resulting movement, rotation, react to collisions, and affect other physics bodies in its path.

 ### `CharacterBody3D` and `RigidBody3D` Interaction Problem
 Right now, if you try to push the cubes present in the scene, they are stiff and do not move.
-This is the basic behavior when you set collision layers and masks in such a way that the player (`CharacterBody3D`) and the cube (`RigidBody3D`) collide with each other.
+This behavior is the default when you set collision layers and masks in such a way that the player (`CharacterBody3D`) and the cube (`RigidBody3D`) collide with each other.
 Here is the behavior for different configurations:

 #### Player ❌ Cube ❌
 Disabling the player layers in the cube masks and vice versa makes both bodies not interact with each other.
-The player simply walks through the cube.
+The player walks through the cube.

 <img src="img/NoCollisionPlayerCollision.png" width="150"/> <img src="img/NoCollisionCubeCollision.png" width="148"/>